dmwm/PHEDEX/Documentation/README/README-Deployment.txt

    cms-phedex-admins@cern.ch

-In your mail, please include the following information -- or ask for suggestions giving as many details as you can:
+In your mail, please include the following information -- or ask for suggestions giving as many details as you can.

-  1) Type of your site (Tier-1, Tier-2, Tier-3)
+  1) Type of your site (Tier-1, Tier-2, Tier-3).
+If you are a

-  2) Where you would be preferred to be attached; for Tier-N where N>1, you should be attached to a Tier above you.
-If there is no Tier-1 that can serve you right now, we may exceptionally let you attach to CERN, but this will be granted only on temporary basis.
-     Note that the tier attachment is something you need to negotiate yourself, PhEDEx just records the CMS policy.
+     part of a federated site, please mention which other sites belong to the same federation.

-  3) The kind of storage you have: disk buffers, MSS, etc.
+  2) The kind of storage you have: disk buffers, MSS, etc.
+     Please mention the kind of technology used such as "dCache" or "Castor" or "DPM", and whether you have tape or just disk.

-  4) The name of your site.
-PhEDEx uses node names that are a combination of site name and type of storage node, such as "T1_FNAL_Buffer", "T2_DESY_MSS", "T2_Spain_Buffer".
-The site name is usually institution name, or a geographical name as in T2_Spain (a federated pseudo-site).
+  3) The name of your site.
+PhEDEx uses node names that are a combination of site name and type of storage node, such as "T1_FNAL_Buffer", "T2_DESY_MSS", "T2_Spain_CIEMAT".
+The site name is usually institution name, or a geographical name with institute names specifying specific federation locations as with T2_Spain.

+  4) The grid storage element (SE) name of your storage system.

+  5) The details mentioned in REAMDE-Auth.txt.

 *** Setting up agent configuration